FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Fed-FSTQ: Methodology and System Design

 \subsection{Stage 3: Sparse Uplink, Aggregation Compatibility, and Edge Feasibility}

-\paragraph{Message format and server compatibility.} Client $k$ transmits a packed sparse message
+\paragraph{Message format and server compatibility} Client $k$ transmits a packed sparse message

-containing indices (or a compressed mask), per-coordinate bit-tags, and quantized values.
+containing indices or a compressed mask, per-coordinate bit-tags, and quantized values.
 The server applies dequantization and performs FedAvg-compatible weighted aggregation:

-which preserves the modularity of existing FL stacks and can be composed with standard system components (e.g., secure aggregation)~\cite{bonawitz2017secureagg}.
+which preserves the modularity of existing FL stacks.
+For privacy-sensitive deployments, sparse metadata should not be exposed directly; integration with secure aggregation requires fixed-shape or metadata-protected packing, as discussed in Sec.~\ref{sec:limitations}.

-\paragraph{Why the overhead is dominated by uplink savings.} \textsc{Fed-FSTQ} is designed to be \emph{backprop-aligned}: both the token Fisher proxy in Eq.~\eqref{eq:token_grad_sq} and the diagonal Fisher accumulation in Eq.~\eqref{eq:diag_fisher_accum} reuse gradients already computed for SGD.
-The additional work is primarily (i) a per-token $\ell_2$ reduction and (ii) thresholding over $\{u_j\}$.
-In practice, this adds a modest compute increment (e.g., $+0.85$s per round in our Jetson testbed), while reducing communication time by orders of magnitude when $T_{\mathrm{comm}}\gg T_{\mathrm{comp}}$, which is the typical mobile regime (Sec.~\ref{sec:eval_system}).
+\paragraph{Why the overhead is dominated by uplink savings} Fed-FSTQ is designed to be \emph{backprop-aligned}: both the token Fisher proxy in Eq.~\eqref{eq:token_grad_sq} and the diagonal Fisher accumulation in Eq.~\eqref{eq:diag_fisher_accum} reuse gradients already computed for SGD.
+The additional work is primarily a per-token $\ell_2$ reduction and thresholding over $\{u_j\}$.
+In practice, this adds a modest compute increment, e.g., $+0.85$s per round in our Jetson testbed, while reducing communication time substantially when $T_{\mathrm{comm}}\gg T_{\mathrm{comp}}$, which is the typical mobile regime in Sec.~\ref{sec:eval_system}.